MEET “SEAMORE”

 View all of our ROV videos and subscribe to our page on Youtube!

-Over the summer, Education Coordinator Krista Rogers learned to operate the ROV during a training at Lover’s Point in Monterey.
+Education Coordinator Krista Rogers learned to operate the ROV during a training at Lover’s Point in Monterey.
 At the training, Krista learned proper protocol for ROV use, how to respect wildlife while exploring our MPA’s, and practiced maneuvering.

-SOS staff Krista Rogers (left) and Alejandro Garcia (center) team up with intern Abby Herhold (right) to take Seamore out for a dive in the Santa Cruz Harbor.
+Krista Rogers (left) and Alejandro Garcia (center) team up with intern Abby Herhold (right) to take Seamore out for a dive in the Santa Cruz Harbor.

 *This project was developed by the SEE Initiative in partnership with National Geographic’s OpenExplorer.
 The OpenExplorer site has been discontinued, therefore we are developing a new home for our first few dive videos and blog posts.
 Stay tuned!